SpockReko/foodcoach-server/README.md

 ```

 This will run a script that reads the food information from Livsmedelsverket
-and puts it into or new empty database!
+and puts it into our new empty database!

 #### Step 4: Enjoy

 You can now start the server again with **sbt run** and enjoy the
 application up and running with a complete food database!

+## Routes

+Will post more information about all the routes that are available here,
+until then you can look in the conf/**routes** file to see what URL's the server responds to!

 ## Dependencies